I have been researching the use of digital manufacturing technologies

 in the process of designing and making three dimensional objects since

 the mid 90’s.
-With my colleague Martin Woolner I worked on Crafts
+I have worked projects on how Designer Makers are

-are and could integrate computer technologies in to their practice.
-We
+and could integrate computer technologies in to their practice.
+We conduced

-conduced some of the earliest work in this area and published a number
+some of the earliest work in this area and published a number of articles

 I have been using 3D computing to generate, develop and communicate ideas